T’lur Caviar is Malaysia’s First Luxury Caviar Brand

 This is truly a case of Malaysia boleh!
 Caviar is farmed from sturgeon fish, and for years Russia has been known for being the biggest producer of high-quality caviar.
 However, China is slowly catching up.
 In 2017, they produced 85% of the world’s caviar.

-Introducing T’lur Caviar a 3.3 acres farm hidden in Tanjung Malim where Caviar is being harvested from sturgeon fish.
+Introducing T’lur Caviar a 3.3-acre farm hidden in Tanjung Malim where Caviar is being harvested from sturgeon fish.
 In 2008 T’lur Caviar Managing Director AJ Lim didn’t plan to harvest Caviar.
-The plan was to raise sturgeon fish for the local market.
-Against all odds, the fish that originated from cold weather survived in our tropical weather.
+The plan was to raise sturgeon fish for the local market but it turns out that sturgeon, which is usually found in cold climates, manages to thrive in the tropical climate.

-Out of the 27 different species of sturgeon found in the world, the farm rears six.
-After a few years, signs of caviar started appearing.
+Out of the 27 different species of sturgeon found in the world, the farm in Tanjung Malim rears six.
+A few years passed and Lim noticed caviar started appearing in the tanks.
 When asked about the possibility of caviar, the experts said it was impossible as you will get male fish from the fertilised eggs.

 View this post on Instagram